top of page

 Self portrait (2023) 16"x20" oil on canvas

 To that end, Mr. Douglas began practicing self portraits from a mirror.
 Painting from life allows the most realistic and natural depth of color and light.
 At least it did before the advent of modern LCD high definition retina display monitors.
-Jonathan says of this, "In all honesty, I chose to paint from a mirror because it is more difficult, and to learn the way earlier painters did."
+He says of this, "In all honesty, I chose to paint from a mirror because it is more difficult, and to learn the way earlier painters did."
 This is one of his favorite portraits, completed in about two hours.
 He struggled through several dozen earlier paintings to reach the understanding to produce this one, and looks forward to learning more in years to come.

 Christmas in Vermont (2017) 11"x14"